POLICIES, PROCEDURES, & GUIDELINES

 - Any combination of absences and tardies which totals four (4).

-- Teachers will submit to a backup lesson plan to use in case of absence.
+- Teachers will submit a backup lesson plan to use in case of absence.
 Teachers with pre-planned absences will provide helper with lesson plan and materials.

 - An adult family member must remain on-site while classes are in session and work an assigned volunteer position during all three periods.
-While we strive to assign volunteer jobs per your request, we ask you remain flexible to helping where it best meets needs.

 - Students will enroll in and attend a class each period.

 - Parents: Review the “Student Expectations” (Section B) and “Dress Code” (Section C) policies with your student prior to the first class day.
-When you notice any student not following policies, provide correction or discuss issue with leadership.
+When you notice a student not following policies, provide correction or discuss issue with leadership.

 - Pay financial obligations on-time and/or request payment arrangements before the deadline.